prashant-kikani/prashant-kikani.github.io/_posts/2022-1-22-stock-market.markdown

 Derivative market as a whole, is a zero-sum game.
 For one party to win, someone else has to lose.

-Size of the global derivative market is more than $1.2 quadrillion.
-Some market analysts estimate the derivatives market at more than 10 times the size of the total world's GDP(Gross Domestic Product).
+Size of the global derivative market is more than <a href="https://www.investopedia.com/ask/answers/052715/how-big-derivatives-market.asp" target="_blank">$600 trillion</a>!!
+For comparison, as of 2022 GDP(Gross Domestic Product) of the whole world is around $80 trillion.
+Some market analysts estimate the derivatives market at more than 10 times the size of the total world's GDP.
+How is that even possible?
+Mostly because there are many derivatives in existence, available on almost every type of investment asset, including equities, commodities, bonds, and currency etc. In short, derivative market is not small.

+Inherently, traders can take very high leverage positions in future and options(F&O).
+As you might have guessed, because of very high leveraged positions, volatility in futures and options market is way higher than the normal stock/cash market.
+And trading in future & options require emotional control and discipline along with analytical skills.